DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportDataGrid(options).md

 This method requires the <a href="https://github.com/parallax/jsPDF" target="_blank">jsPDF</a> library to export data and create PDF files.

-If you use jQuery, declare the **jsPDF** CDN links within the `<head>` tag of the HTML markup (see an example below).
+If you use jQuery, declare the <a href="https://github.com/parallax/jsPDF" target="_blank">jsPDF</a> CDN links within the `<head>` tag of the HTML markup (see an example below).
 If you use Angular, Vue or React, install the library with the following command:

     npm install jspdf